OfficeDev/office-js-docs-pr/docs/outlook/get-or-set-the-subject.md

 # Get or set the subject when composing an appointment or message in Outlook

 The Office JavaScript API provides asynchronous methods ([subject.getAsync](/javascript/api/outlook/office.subject#outlook-office-subject-getasync-member(1)) and [subject.setAsync](/javascript/api/outlook/office.subject#outlook-office-subject-setasync-member(1))) to get and set the subject of an appointment or message that the user is composing.
 These asynchronous methods are available only to compose add-ins.
-To use these methods, make sure you have set up the add-in XML manifest appropriately for Outlook to activate the add-in in compose forms.
-Activation rules are not supported in an add-ins that use a [Teams manifest for Office Add-ins (preview)](../develop/json-manifest-overview.md).
+To use these methods, make sure you have set up the add-in XML manifest appropriately for Outlook to [activate the add-in in compose forms](compose-scenario.md).
+Activation rules aren't supported in add-ins that use a [Teams manifest for Office Add-ins (preview)](../develop/json-manifest-overview.md).

 The **subject** property is available for read access in both compose and read forms of appointments and messages.
 In a read form, you can access the property directly from the parent object, as in: